 - 1. Prior to certificate approval of DSP-06072, the landscape plan shall be revised to remove the two nonnative plants from the plant legend (leyland cypress and burkii junipers) and these shall be replaced with comparable native plants from a list available from the Maryland Native Plant Society and/or the U.S. Fish and Wildlife Service's (Chesapeake Bay Field Office) conservation landscaping publications. - 2.
-Prior to certificate approval of DSP-06072, submit a revised statement with an inventory of the proposed building materials to document the type of energy efficiency rated materials proposed in the construction of the units. - 3.
-Prior to certificate approval of DSP-06072, a note shall be provided on the landscape plan in relation to the stormwater management pond to read as follows:
+Prior to certificate approval of DSP-06072, submit a revised statement with an inventory of the proposed building materials to document the type of energy efficiency-rated materials proposed in the construction of the units. - 3.
+Prior to certificate approval of DSP-06072, the TCPII shall be revised as follows: